 Slovak citizenship for a child born abroad

-If a child is born abroad, they automatically acquire citizenship from their parents.
+If a child is born abroad, they automatically acquire state citizenship from their parents.
 It is sufficient if only one of the parents is a citizen of the Slovak Republic.
-In order for the Slovak Republic to formally recognize the child as a Slovak citizen, the parents must obtain a Slovak birth certificate for the child.
+In order for the Slovak Republic to legally recognize the child as its citizen, it is necessary for the parents to obtain a birth certificate for them in Slovakia.
+A personal identification number (rodné číslo) for a child born outside the territory of the Slovak Republic is assigned by the Special Registry Office of the Ministry of Interior of the SR, located in Bratislava.

 -